jyeon172/MachineLearning/README.md

     (Check Dataset: printStatistic)

-    3. Compare the performance for each classificatoin model 3-1.
+    3. Compare the performance for each classification model 3-1.
 Inner For Loop: Compare result with various test_ratio (0.1, 0.2, 0.3) 3-2.
 Outer For Loop: Compare result with 4 classification models: Model - DecisionTreeEntropy, DecisionTreeGini, LogisticRegression, SVM
           ∙ Use various of the model parameters and hyperparameters for each model: Model - gridSearch